Quick & easy

 - beans, such as broad beans (fava beans, o), adzuki beans (o), red beans, green beans, black beans, or lentils, boiled with onions, tomatoes, garlic, and optionally with spices and stevia leaf.

-The desserts in the sexy seven are chocolate chia pudding and carob brownies.
+The desserts are chocolate chia pudding and carob brownies.
 To make chocolate chia pudding, mix two tablespoons of chia seeds with one cup of water.
 Stir.
 Wait fifteen to twenty minutes until the chia seeds have absorbed the water.
 Then add a tablespoon of raw chocolate powder and ten to twenty drops of a pure stevia extract (more than ninety percent steviosides) or a tablespoon of powdered stevia leaf.

 Required equipment and budget